Lucis-1/USYD_Assignment1/README.md

 Givenchy is not the only brands to see success on WeChat, and the likes of Montblanc, Mulberry, Calvin Klein, Coach, and many other highend companies have also reaped rewards [^23].

-In addition, not only are companies benefiting, sometimes international government organisations, such as Tourism New Zealand, have also seen a boost; adding 40 million new followers, and conjouring 540 new aricltes worth USD$2.4 million [^24].
+In addition, not only are companies benefiting, sometimes international government organisations, such as Tourism New Zealand, have also witnessed a huge boost through WeChat partnerships and payment technology options.

+> - *"The increased traffic led to almost 20,000 referrals.
+According to Tourism New Zealand."*

+This produced 530 new articles, which in effect resulted in almost half-a-million visits to the campaign's tourist village [^24].
+The value generated from this SNS campaign was estimated to be worth more than USD$2.7 million alone, prior to calculating the added business for the townspeople of the promoted destination.

 ![](NZKOL.png)
 <font size="1"> *Fig5.
 Key Opinion Leader (KOL) Yao Chen advertises for Tourism New Zealand Image [*Reference here*](https://www.luxion.com.au/social-media/20-brilliant-weibo-and-wechat-marketing-case-studies-to-inspire-your-chinese-marketing-success/#casestudy4). </font>

-The success of product marketing has also presented a unique challenge within the sucessful WeChat ecosystem.
+The success of product marketing has also presented a unique challenge within the WeChat ecosystem.
 There have been cases where individual sellers on the platform have begun to sell counterfiet luxury goods, also known as 'high quality fake' luxury goods then proceed to sell those items at noticably lower price-points or even at the same price as the genuines [^25].
 Health products are more of a concern because some genuine products contain hormones, which counterfiet products cannot exactly replicate, putting risk on the consumer [^26].
 Currently there is no strongly enforced supervision mechanism in WeChat, effectively enabling the continued questionable activities of counterfit sellers.

 ---